NCAR/wrfcloud/docs/Users_Guide/installation.rst

 13. (Optional) Monitor the progress of the AMI build

-  * Use the top-level search bar to find and launch the AWS **CloudFormation** Service.
+  * Use the top-level search bar to find and launch the AWS **EC2 Image Builder** Service.

     .. image:: ../_static/install_13a_image_builder.png